dojo/framework/docs/en/routing/supplemental.md

 -   `outlet: string`: The `outlet` name for the route.
 This is used by the `Outlet` widget to determine what needs to be rendered.
 -   `defaultRoute: boolean` (optional): Marks the outlet as default, the application will redirect to this route automatically if no route or an unknown route is found on application load.
 -   `defaultParams: { [index: string]: string }` (optional): Associated default parameters (`path` and `query`), required if the default route has required params.
+-   `redirect: string` (optional): A path to redirect to when matched exactly, params can be referenced from the matched route by the using the `{}` syntax
 -   `children: RouteConfig[]` (optional): Nested child routing configuration.

 > src/routes.ts